3eggert/ar_mailer_revised/README.md

 **Important**: These additional settings are in descending order, meaning that a higher importance setting will override a less important setting.

-`:openssl_verify_mode` is currently not supported, but will possibly be added later on.
+`:openssl_verify_mode` is now supported and will be used if any of the above TLS options is enabled.

 Below will be a growing list of demo SMTP settings for popular providers.